 In a decision which only impacts search incident to arrest of motor vehicles which occurred before the United States Supreme Court decided Arizona v.
-Gant1, the United States Supreme Court examined whether evidence seized pre-Gant under the old rules should be excluded at trials which occurred post-Gant.2 search or it is reasonable to believe the vehicle contains evidence of the offense of arrest.
-When these justifications are absent, a search of an arrestee's vehicle will be unreasonable unless police obtain a warrant or show that another exception to the warrant requirement applies.
+Gant, the United States Supreme Court examined whether evidence seized pre-Gant under the old rules should be excluded at trials which occurred post-Gant.